 Borrowing a saw, we trimmed the ends and cut one of the planks in half.
 If you have jagged edges or edges with angles, aim to cut those off.

-Step 3: Pull any stray nails, cut off large stray pieces and sand extremely rough edges
+Step 3: Pull any stray nails, cut off large stray pieces, and sand extremely rough edges

 Remember that this will be on the ground, level with the kids and animals, so eliminate the obvious dangers.
 Designate someone to hold a pail for discarded nails so none get left behind in the yard.

-Step 4: Mock assemble the wood
+Step 4: Mock assemble the wooden frame

-Just a precaution to make sure the pieces are cut to correct size.
+Just a precaution to make sure the pieces are cut to the correct size.
 Fix any obvious errors.

 Step 5: Paint or stain the wood

-If you’re short on paint, only one side and edge need really to be painted – a perfect assignment for the kids.
+If you’re short on paint, only one side and edge really need to be painted – a perfect assignment for the kids.

 Step 6: Prepare the ground